shift-org/shift-docs/docs/CalVue.md

 Cal Single Page App Status
 ============

-## Needed for feature complete:
+## Needed for parity:

-TODO:
-  make sure fake event creation cancels some;
-  and features some.

-* show canceled ride status ( on both list and individual events )
-  - communicate cancelled events using plain text on the page, plus styles.
-  - what about instead of tags, there's a canceled tag.
-  [ c-event--cancelled ]

-* show featured event/s info and styles

-* single event time context: should show "TODAY" above time if its today; some sort of "this event has passed" if its more than an hour ago "starting soon" if its near, or  "X days from now"

 * where does ride distance go???

-## Needed for parity:
 * individual ride pages should have the trailing info and discalimer
 * compare and contrast to existing site! ( set data source to real site; maybe via commandline/env var)
 * need to test the event `contact` field. todo: find some real events that use it ( makeFake never sets it. )
 * svg icons: i'd like to use font-awesome via styles unless the svg is necessary.
 * setup aria
+* setup styles;
+  * canceled tag/icon style
-* setup styles; note: bug: The flex box ( margins? ) on the single event page isn't quite right.
+  * note: bug: The flex box ( margins? ) on the single event page isn't quite right.
 Expanding the menu cuts off the event rather than pushing it down. ( It seems to work properly on the cal list page. )

 * icons/css to hide/ replace ride tags (ex.
 General, Portland ); but maybe keep the text for screen readers?
 * currently missing the "how to ical subscribe", where to add it? maybe to menu?